codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 ### Disconnecting Codemagic GitHub app integration

-The Codemagic CI/CD GitHub App integration can be disabled by clicking **Manage integration > Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
-This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.

-The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
+The GitHub app integration can be removed when you **uninstall** the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub App and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.

+You can visit [https://github.com/settings/installations](https://github.com/settings/installations) for personal accounts or github(dot)com/organizations/your-organization/settings/installations for organization accounts to check whether Codemagic CI/CD is listed both under installed and authorized GitHub Apps.

 ### Repository is unavailable